bonitasoft/bonita-doc/md/performance-tuning.md

 * **API calls** coming from outside the engine
 * **Engine-generated calls** for internal processing, specifically the **Work service** and the **Scheduler service**

-The Bonita BPM Engine is an asynchronous BPM process engine.
+The Bonita Engine is an asynchronous BPM process engine.
 This means that every thread that deals with process execution applies the following rule: do the minimum that makes sense in the current transaction to get to a stable state, and then continue in another transaction inside another thread.
 The great benefit of this is that the caller is not locked while the engine processes something that might be long (such as a long sequence of tasks with connectors.).